Debitsuccess/debitsuccess-api/docs/Introduction/2-Authentication.md

 ```
  ### 2. Call an API with the access token

- The token lives for the configured time in the authorization server, when the token expires the API should respond with a401telling the client to get a new token.
+ The token lives for the configured time in the authorization server, when the token expires the API should respond with a 401 telling the client to get a new token.

-To call the API, the token should be added to the request in theAuthorizationheader on the form as shown in the below example:
+To call the API, the token should be added to the request in the Authorization header on the form as shown in the below example:

 **Request format**